snidersd/react-examples/README.md

 # React Examples
 These React examples are a single page React application deployed on GitHub.
-It was created using [Create React App] (https://github.com/facebookincubator/create-react-app).
+It was created using [Create React App](https://github.com/facebookincubator/create-react-app).

-To see the working demo, go to React Examples (https://snidersd.github.io/react-examples/#/).
+To see the working demo, go to [React Examples](https://snidersd.github.io/react-examples/#/).

 Select the link in the left navigation pane of the demo to view the example for each element.
 Accessibility test results are also included at the bottom of each example.